 Avoid Added Sugar

 - Naturally occurring sugars in dried fruit are okay in small quantities, but make sure to check the ingredients for sugar, and choose the organic kind without sulfites.
-Try for fresh whenever possible and used dried fruit as a back up.

 Why This Is A Good Idea